neuroailab/physopt-physics-benchmarking/README.md

 `hyperopt/scripts/hyperopt-mongo-worker --mongo=localhost:25555/database --logfile=logfile.txt`

 This approach has the advantage that you only need one set of workers pointing all to the same database `database`.
-Although currently not a problem, potential library conflicts between models might make this approach c) infeasible in the future without separate python environments.
-In that case each model needs to be run in model-specific python environments.
+Although currently not a problem, potential library conflicts between models might make approach c) infeasible in the future without separate python environments.
+In that case each model would have to be run in model-specific python environment which is beyond the scope of this documentation.

 To see all available argument options including all currently implemented models use